 Another successful development has been the conversion of natural gas into a liquid.
 As a liquid, natural gas is called LNG, or liquefied natural gas.
 LNG is made by cooling natural gas to a temperature of -260°F. At that temperature, natural gas becomes a liquid and its volume is reduced 600 times.
 Liquefied natural gas is easier to store than the gaseous form since it takes up much less space.
 LNG is also easier to transport.
 People can put LNG in special tanks and transport it on trucks or ships.
-Today, more than 110 LNG facilities are operating in the United States.
+In 2022, the U.S. exported almost 7 million cubic feet of LNG.